YehiaEhab16/Inmoov-Robot-Control/README.md

 # Inmoov-Head-Control
-PyQt GUI to control Imnoov Head Arm through manually and autonomously
+PyQt GUI to control Imnoov Head and Arm through manually and autonomously